PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

 tags: 'Priority_SDK'
 ---

+{% include info.html content="<p>There was a brief period where WSCLIENT could be used as an SFTP client.
+This functionality is replaced by the SFTPCLNT program.</p>" %}

 Using the WSCLIENT program you can make requests to an external web service.
 The WSCLIENT program is generic and can make requests to most web services.
 Use the following syntax to work with a web service